 Although there is not much clinical evidence to support using EPO to treat specific forms of acne, secondary and anecdotal sources claim that it may help calm inflammatory acne.

-GLA has anti-inflammatory properties, but EPO contains higher concentrations of linoleic acid, which may promote inflammation.
+GLA has anti-inflammatory properties, but EPO contains higher concentrations of linoleic acid, which may

 It is unclear whether or not EPO has any effect on hormonal, cystic, or adult acne.
 However, it may help improve the skin’s barrier function and prevent water loss.